Nomagno/Halfive/docs/specs/H5VM_SPEC.md

 ```
 - After this program is ran, address 0x2002 will have the value 0x30
 - Notation explanation:
-	- Vx: Type of operand can be literal, address or pointer
+	- Vx: Type of operand can be constant, address or derreference
-	- Rx: Type of operand can be address or pointer
+	- Rx: Type of operand can be address or derreference
-	- Lx: Type of operand can only be literal
+	- Cx: Type of operand can only be constant
-	- Except where mentioned, the value of a literal is taken as the lowest 8 bits of the operand
+	- Except where mentioned, the value of a constant is taken as the lowest 8 bits of the operand

 0. halt - Stop program execution immediately and permanently

 1. jmp `V1` - Jump
 	- Change program counter to the value of `V1`
-	- SPECIAL EXCEPTION: Takes 16-bit literals.
-Addresses are treated the same as literals.
-Pointers are treated as addresses where the highest 8 bits are the value of the address corresponding to the operand, and the lowest 8 bits are the value of (address of the operand)+1
+	- SPECIAL EXCEPTION: Takes 16-bit constants.
+Addresses are treated the same as constants.
+Derreferences are treated as program counter values where the highest 8 bits are the value of the address corresponding to the operand, and the lowest 8 bits are the value of (address of the operand)+1

-2. skpz `L1` - Skip plus if zero
+2. skpz `C1` - Skip plus if zero
-	- If _ZF has the value 0, add `L1`+1 to program counter.
+	- If _ZF has the value 0, add `C1`+1 to program counter.
-	- SPECIAL EXCEPTION: Takes 16-bit literals.
+	- SPECIAL EXCEPTION: Takes 16-bit constants.

-3. skmz `L1` - Skip minus if zero
+3. skmz `C1` - Skip minus if zero
-	- If _ZF has the value 0, substract (`L1`+1) from program counter.
+	- If _ZF has the value 0, substract (`C1`+1) from program counter.
-	- SPECIAL EXCEPTION: Takes 16-bit literals.
+	- SPECIAL EXCEPTION: Takes 16-bit constants.

 4. set `R1 V2` - Copy the value of `V2` to the address of `R1`.